 Throughout the balance of the season with the White Roses Peck continued his stellar defensive play and frequently contributed at bat, but after reaching the high .300s as a semipro, his .252 batting average was a slight disappointment and something he vowed to improve the following year.

 At the conclusion of York’s season he returned home to Baltimore and resumed his professional basketball career as a guard for the mighty Hagerstown Elks.
 The Elks played in an East Coast professional league that was more a loose collection of professional fives than a formal league.
 Several teams stood out above the others, and among the leaders, the Elks were generally considered the team to beat.
-Although Hagerstown, with a population of less than 30,000 inhabitants, was much smaller than the hometowns of other league members such as New York City, Buffalo, New York, or nearby Baltimore, their team was feared around the circuit.
+Although Hagerstown, with a population of less than 30,000 inhabitants, was much smaller than the hometowns of other league members such as New York, Buffalo, or nearby Baltimore, their team was feared around the circuit.
 Much like his reputation in baseball, he was better known for his defense than his offense, though he could score for the Elks when necessary.
 With Peck and Maryland basketball legend Valentine Lentz both starring, the Elks were proclaimed by Baltimore Sun sports editor Paul Menton to be the “greatest team in the country” for cities of comparable size to the modest western Maryland village.

 Peck’s characteristic role in the Elks’ attack was to contribute a handful of points, often distributed evenly between the floor and the free-throw line, and provide rock-solid defense.
 His primary assignment against the tough competition faced by the Elks was to shut down high-scoring opponents with what the papers often called “remarkable guarding,” leaving the bulk of the scoring to his teammates.
 Local sports editors hailed his skill at both stifling opposing scorers and setting up his fellow Elks on offense.